 When the winter weather keeps your flock cooped up (pun intended), keeping your chickens entertained makes things easier on them.
 Many people who have backyard chickens as a hobby have swings for them, some tie special toys in their coops or runs, and some backyard flocks have a small area that looks like a chicken wire covered Spa!

 As an old fashioned sustenance farmer, I thought it was a good idea to use the acres of land we have access to.
-By using a portable coop, free ranging chickens and maintaining a strong backyard ecosystem was the best option for their happy life.
+Using a portable coop, free ranging chickens, and maintaining a strong backyard ecosystem was the best option for their happy life.

 Chickens are equipped to handle some cold weather and even some snow and ice, but they are susceptible to frostbite, especially on their cones and wattles.
 Providing them a snow-free area to scratch around in is appreciated I’m sure.